On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Background

 \subsection{Mixing Services for DeFi}

-Mixing services allow users to mix their coins with other users in an effort to break the linkability of addresses (i.e., \ whether two addresses belong to the same entity).
-The literature features various proposals of mixing service designs, which can be centralized~\cite{bonneau2014mixcoin, valenta2015blindcoin, heilman2017tumblebit, tairi2019a2l} or governed by smart contracts~\cite{Tornadocash, le2020amr, ourblender, typhoon}.
+Mixing services allow users to mix their coins with other users in an effort to break linkability of addresses.
+The literature features various proposals for mixing service designs, which can be centralized~\cite{bonneau2014mixcoin, valenta2015blindcoin, heilman2017tumblebit, tairi2019a2l} or governed by smart contracts.